Zak-Kent/Hack_O_class/wk1/README.md

         return int(self.speed * self.sprinting_speed)
 ```

 In the code snippet above notice how you can access the class variables using `self` and `Bicycle`.
-What you you think the are differences between both approaches?
+What do you think are the differences between both approaches?
 Make an instance of the class and print out the `__dict__` for the instance and the class.

 ```Python
 # Example of printing __dict__ for a class instance and a class